jourdiw/tisseo-fitbit/README.md

 An app for checking when my favorite bus is coming to take me to Centre-ville.

+To develop, use the Fitbit Studio SDK version 3.1 for Fitbit Versa Lite.
+Then use the Fitbit OS Simulator to run the code...
+However it may be more effective for versioning to use the CLI.

 ## Based upon...

 # Bay Area Rapid Transit (BART)